MicrosoftDocs/entra-docs/docs/identity/saas-apps/my-ibisworld-tutorial.md

 ## Configure My IBISWorld SSO

-To configure single sign-on on **My IBISWorld** side, you need to send the **App Federation Metadata Url** to [My IBISWorld support team](mailto:support@ibisworld.freshdesk.com).
+To configure single sign-on on **My IBISWorld** side, you need to send the **App Federation Metadata Url** to your [IBISWorld Client Relationship Manager](https://www.ibisworld.com/contact-us/).
 They set this setting to have the SAML SSO connection set properly on both sides.

+If you have any questions, please contact your [IBISWorld Client Relationship Manager](https://www.ibisworld.com/contact-us/) and they will liaise with IBISWorld IT Department.

 ### Create My IBISWorld test user